 If selected, recipients will be notified in writing in advance with detailed instructions on how to prepare for the review of their COPS Office awards.
 The site visit is generally performed over a period of one or more days.
+Compliance reviews will be conducted for active awards to address any noncompliance and/or administrative issues identified during the review.
 Recipients will have an opportunity to resolve any identified noncompliance issues while on-site, or if necessary, following the site visit.
 In addition, recipients will have an opportunity to seek customer service and/or technical assistance on the implementation of their award.

-- Enhanced Office-Based Grant Reviews (EOBGR).
+- 2. Enhanced Office-Based Grant Reviews (EOBGR).
 In lieu of a site visit, awards may be selected for an EOBGR conducted at the COPS Office via teleconference or video conference.
 EOBGRs serve as an alternative for conducting site visit reviews in support of the COPS Office's overall award monitoring strategy.
 The purpose of the EOBGR is three-fold: - i.
 To review for compliance with the terms and conditions of the award - ii.
 To review the recipient's community policing strategies - iii.
 To provide customer service and technical assistance